DearFox/upload-to-danbooru/README.md

+This is just a dirty little hack to get this extension working with [shimmie2](https://github.com/shish/shimmie2)

 # Upload to Danbooru Web Extension

 Add a page action and a context menu option (for images) to upload to ![cardboard box](/danbooru.svg) Danbooru.
 Replacement for [bookmarklets](https://danbooru.donmai.us/static/bookmarklet).